dotzeno/yahboom-raspi-cooling-fan/README.md

 EXAMPLE 3:

-If I want to use my custom AIO script (Fan and OLED functions enabled, RGB Off), then in one terminal window, run:
+If I want to use my custom AIO script (Fan is temp controlled and OLED functions enabled, RGB Off), then in one terminal window, run:

 ```bash
 python RGB_Cooling_HAT-rgb_off.py